Fashion Fundamentals: A Beginners Guide For Women Who Want To Improve Their Personal Style

 For most, neutrals mean black or white, gray or navy, and only wear colors that only look like this:

-Instead if color intimidates you and/or you're bored with your style, consider incorporating alternative neutrals.
+If brighter colors intimidate you and/or you're bored with your style, consider incorporating alternative neutrals.
 There are are browns, burgundy, greens, creams, blushes and camels that can be worn as neutrals too.

 Also, there’s agreement amongst fashion people that leopard prints are most definitely, always a neutral.

 Apply it: The next time you consider buying something in your regular go-to neutral, try one you normally aren't drawn too.
+Like leopard!

-8. Wear Things That Feel “Too Much”
+8. Wear Things That Feel just a little “Too Much”

 When personal shopping for new clients (even the most stylish ones) I often hear: